 Berlin is a city that still carries scars from a war that ended more than seventy years ago.
 You can see it on the walls of some old buildings and on all the air shelters that still exist today.
 Berlin Bunkers are everywhere, and we’re going to talk about some of them below.

-Bunkers are technically known as Air Raid Shelters and they were were built with the functionality of protecting people from enemy air raids.
-Some of them were pre-existing place like subway stations, tunnels or basements.
-In Germany, there was a certain type of air raid shelter that was typical of the country.
-It was called Hochbunker and it was considered to be completely bomb-proof.
+Bunkers are technically known as Air Raid Shelters, and they were built with the functionality of protecting people from enemy air raids.
+Some of them were pre-existing places like subway stations, tunnels, or basements.
+In Germany, there was a certain type of air-raid shelter that was typical of the country.
+It was called Hochbunker, and it was considered to be completely bomb-proof.